Rexabit/Outward-Sideloader/README.md

 * Follow the instructions above to install the SideLoader correctly
 * Look in the Outward\Mods\SideLoader folder, there should be an "ExampleFolder" which shows the structure of a SideLoader pack.
 * Back in the main repository, the "Resources" folder has some useful files such as a Custom Weapon example, some blank icon templates, the human model rig for Outward, and probably more stuff in the future.

-## Wiki ##

-View the Wiki [here](https://github.com/sinaioutlander/Outward-Sideloader/wiki) for this repository for more in-depth guides.

 ## Conclusion ##